How My AI System Convinced Me to Hold a Funeral for Myself

 But of escape.

-I wasn’t becoming someone new.
+I wasn’t becoming someone better or someone new.

-I was performing someone safe.
+I was just performing someone safe.
 Optimized.
 Clean.
 Marketable.

 A digestible gay with a dashboard.